ryanwelcher/advanced-query-loop/readme.md

 #### Post Order controls

+Sort in ascending or descending order by:

+-   Author
+-   Date
+-   Last Modified Date
+-   Title
+-   Meta Value
+-   Meta Value Num
+-   Random

-Choose to order by Author, Date, Last Modified Date, or Title in ascending or descending order. **Please note that this is a slight duplication of the existing sorting controls.
+**Please note that this is a slight duplication of the existing sorting controls.
 They both work interchangeably but it just looks a bit odd in the UI**